akarczmarz2000/DnDPage/README.md

 4. I double checked the Procfile and requirement.txt that I created at the start of the program
 5. I have pushed the code to GitHub and Heroku in pushing it to GitHub
 6. I have checked to see if the server runs with the same functionality of the site without error

+After testing on the deployment all things seem to be running normally, no issues.
+Data can be created read, updated and deleted.
+The seach works as it should.

 ## Credits
 Acknowledgements